 Income figures are intended as a guide only.

 Working hours can be long and usually include regular unsocial hours - weekend, evening and night work is common, as you'll be working shifts.
 You may be required to work long hours at short notice, particularly for rolling news channels and other live programming.

 What to expect

 - Studios are booked in advance and you must be available to fit this schedule.
-If there are technical or operational difficulties in a broadcast, you will be expected to work until the job is done.
+If there are technical or operational difficulties in a broadcast, you'll be expected to work until the job is done.
 Extra hours are inevitable on a regular basis.

 - Your working environment can vary from the comfort of a studio to extreme conditions on location.
-You might be placed on location abroad and occasionally required to work in dangerous conditions.
+You might be placed on location abroad and occasionally required to work in difficult conditions.

 - The nature of the job is changing as new technologies are adopted across the industry, simplifying traditional broadcast hardware in some sectors (e.g. lighter cameras in documentary making and use of WiFi and internet technologies) and combining IT skills with traditional engineering skills.

 - To be successful in securing freelance work, you'll need to be highly organised and skilled in your own self-management and promotion, able to use a range of equipment, up to date in your knowledge and flexible with location.

 - Career breaks are possible, although this depends on your employer.
 Some companies require you to have worked with them for a length of time before you can take a career break.

 - Television and radio stations are found in most areas of the UK.
 Jobs with independent production companies and post-production facilities are mainly in London and the South East.
 Leading employers have bases in London, Birmingham, Salford and other large cities.

 - Location work and outside broadcasts (OBs) may involve working away from home on a regular basis or for fairly long periods and may also include working abroad.